Social Media and Eating Disorders: How TikTok Promotes Dangerous Videos

 The way you talk about your own body can also have an impact on your child’s view of themselves.
 “Practice body acceptance, even if that means doing your own work to feel comfortable in the body you have,” Scott recommends.
 “For example, don’t keep a scale readily available in the home and don’t weigh yourself or talk about your weight in front of your children.”
 Instead, talk about how kind your child is to their friends or how cool it is that they’re able to do a backflip on the trampoline.

-Just remember that while not every eating disorder is tied to body image, there is no downside to encouraging your kid to have a positive relationship with their body, so be proactive about doing so.
+Just remember that while not every eating disorder is tied to body image, there is no downside to encouraging your kid to have a positive relationship with their body, so be proactive about doing so — it can go a long way in negating the connection between social media and eating disorders.

 Get Your Child Help When They Need It